Shadow Creek Course Review & Photos - Golf Digest

 Tom Fazio, with Steve Wynn (1990)/Tom Fazio (R. 2008)

-Forty-seven million dollars to build a golf course?
-Tom Fazio said that budget was necessary at Shadow Creek to perform what he now calls "total site manipulation," creating an environment where none existed, by carving rolling hills and canyons from the flat desert floor north of Las Vegas and pumping in plenty of water.
-Original owner Steve Wynn spent that much money because that's what casino hotel owners do, create fantasies like Vermont in Vegas.
+The Match between Phil Mickelson and Tiger Woods may have fizzled as a pay-per-view spectacle, but the venue was certainly a showcase during the Black Friday, 2018 broadcast.
+Shadow Creek has the reputation of being one of the most expensive courses built in America, a reported $47 million at the time.
+Designer Tom Fazio said that budget was necessary at Shadow Creek to perform what he now calls “total site manipulation,” creating an environment where none existed, by carving rolling hills and canyons from the flat desert floor north of Las Vegas and pumping in plenty of water.
 Alas, this once-in-a-lifetime dream design has been too successful, triggering many equally expensive, but inferior, imitations.

 Panelist comments: